How to create a personalized campaign

 As an example, audience data delivers the information, who is an automotive enthusiast and who loves dogs, what are the customers’ actions outside of your domain, do they really have an intention to buy, or just read about it.
 Find out how to read audience data to understand target audience behavior and use it effectively for the future personalized campaign.

 It’s also important to identify the most suitable ad channel for your targeting campaign.
 Desktop or mobile, or both - they could be your potential source for revenue, depending on the target audience and the actual service or product, you place the ad for.

 Technically speaking, audience data comes out of a cookie file or MAID (in case of the mobile audience), which stands for information under protection by the European and Californian data privacy laws.

 In OnAudience.com we offer only non-personally identifiable information.
-The data is stored and processed on our DMP OnAudience.com, where it is always subjected to the anonymization process.
+The data is stored and processed on our DMP OnAudience.com.
 Thus we confirm that OnAudience data is GDPR-friendly.
 Also, the quality of our data segments is verified by an independent market standard – Nielsen Digital Ad Ratings.

 Analyze your campaign results

 It’s also important to analyze your customer behavior in order to optimize your targeting campaign.
 Good behavioral reports deliver combined and detailed insights about your target audience interests, current intentions, buying preferences based on the customer journey.
 This way you can take optimization actions in order to deliver the most tailored and effective marketing content.
 Check our case study to see campaign results in practice: Case Study: DMP for one of the largest mountain resorts in CEE region